The Essential “Must do” hike in Cape Town: Lion’s Head

 Below: Back at the Lion’s Head parking lot.
 From here I called Uber and got back home in the city within 10 minutes.
 Total time up and down on the Lion’s Head hike: 2 hours, including about 25 minutes up top.

-Looking for Accommodation in Cape Town?
-We really liked the Oranjezicht area of town (safe, trendy, and gorgeous location at the base of the mountain) and there are are some good value places there like Esperanza Guest House, Glory Guest House, and Abbey Manor Luxury Guesthouse (this is expensive.
+Accommodation: We really liked the Oranjezicht area of town (safe, trendy, and gorgeous location at the base of the mountain) and there are are some good value places there like Esperanza Guest House, and Abbey Manor Luxury Guesthouse (this is expensive.
 It’s for a special stay).
 Prices in Cape Town are generally very high.
 If you’ve got BIG bucks, Camps Bay is the place to stay.
 51 on Camps Bay is great value for its location.
 But you have to book really early.
-The Bay Atlantic Guest House is equally popular.

 Related: 15 Things to Do in and around Cape Town, South Africa